guido57/LoRa_APRS_Tracker_portal/readme.md

-## About the fork
+### About the fork

 This LoRa APRS Tracker is derived from (https://github.com/lora-aprs/LoRa_APRS_Tracker) by [peterus](https://github.com/lora-aprs/LoRa_APRS_Tracker/commits?author=peterus)

+I added:
-I added an Access Point and Captive Portal for easy configuration.
+- an Access Point and Captive Portal for easy configuration
+- many comments to the source code to keep it more readable

 # Block diagram
 ![TTGO T-Beam](images/block_diagram.png)